Variable ADAF disk as the origin of Changing-Look AGN

-In this region, the high-velocity Keplerian motion around the central supermassive black hole causes Doppler broadening of recombination and collisionally excited lines such as H$\alpha$ and H$\beta$.
-The BLR is thought to be located in several types of environments: one is scattered blobs around the central black hole \citep{Nenkova2002, Nenkova2008a, Nenkova2008b}, and another is the inner part of the thin disk \citep{Livio1997, Eracleous2003, Eracleous2006}.
-The blobs in the BLR are mainly supplied by outflows from the central funnel or from the ADAF itself.
+In this region, the high-velocity Keplerian motion around the central supermassive black hole induces Doppler broadening of recombination and collisionally excited lines, such as H$\alpha$ and H$\beta$.
+The BLR is thought to reside in several types of environments: one consists of discrete blobs scattered around the central black hole \citep{Blandford1982,Peterson1993}, and the other corresponds to the inner region of a thin disk \citep{Livio1997, Eracleous2003}.
+As will be discussed later, the blobs in the BLR are primarily supplied by outflows from the central funnel, or some from ADAF disk itself.

-Here we present some estimations of the ADAF size.
-The inner radius of the ADAF is approximately the innermost stable circular orbit (ISCO), about $3R_{\rm s} = 6GM/c^2$, where $M$ is the mass of the central black hole.
-The outer radius of the ADAF ranges from the ISCO to about $50R_{\rm s}$.
-This value is scaled from the black hole XRB GX 339-4, as the truncated thin disk there is measured to extend beyond $27.5R_{\rm s}$ \citep{chainakun2021}; we adopt roughly twice this value as the outer boundary of the large ADAF.
-The height is difficult to estimate.
-We may simply assume it to be 5--10 times the radius in the inner region, as inferred from opening angles of about 10--20 degrees (e.g., M87; \citealt{Lu2023}), and approximately unity (i.e., $H/R \sim 1$) in the middle part of the ADAF.
-If no jet is formed, the ADAF is expected to be much smaller and flatter.